ibizaman/mFPN-organizer/README.md

 Various tools to automate tasks.

+# network/myip.py

+Store current external ip address into a godaddy A record, or update the record.

 # network/myip.sh

+[DEPRECATED]

 Store current external ip address into a postgres db in a remote host.
 Does not rely on external service to know the external ip address.